Aantrreksh/sql-query/sqlref/sql_reference.md

 #### interval
 {: #interval}

-With an *interval clause* you can define time duration constants that can be used in expressions to add or subtract time ranges from a timestamp value.
+With an *interval clause*, you can define time duration constants that can be used in expressions to add or subtract time ranges from a timestamp value.

 <object alt="syntax diagram for an interval"  data="./diagrams/interval-2b5cb1068dcb349bc9657f3bba4a2c64.svg" ></object>